 Example 1: A multi-battery package sells for \$35.
 The package contains an assortment of AAA, AA, C, and D cell batteries.
 The battery package can be rung up at the register as a package and still qualify for the tax exemption since the sales price of the package containing qualifying items is less than \$75.

-Example 2: A ground tie-down kit with 4 tie-downs and related accessories sells for \$100.
-The kit cannot be rung up as 4 different packages in order for each to qualify for the exemption.
+Example 2: A ground tie-down kit with four tie-downs and related accessories sells for \$100.
+The kit cannot be rung up as four different packages to qualify for the exemption.